-- hereditary (occurs in certain families, although the parents themselves may not be deaf).
+- hereditary (occurs in certain families, although the parents themselves may not have hearing loss).
 Usually a child has no other disability, and learns quickly. - German measles during early pregnancy.
-Often child also has brain damage and learning problems. - Rh factor (see p.
+Often child also has brain injury and learning disabilities. - Rh factor (see p.
 91).
 Child often has other disabilities also (see p.
 283). - Prematurity (born early and small).
-Two out of 3 have other disabilities also. - lack of iodine in mother's diet (common in areas where many people have goiters).
-May show signs of mental slowness or hypothyroidism (see p.
-282). - certain medicines taken by the mother while pregnant, such as corticosteroids and phenytoin. - difficult birth, baby slow to breathe. - dwarfism and brittle bone disease (see p.
+Two out of 3 have other disabilities also. - lack of iodine in mother's diet during pregnancy (many people with goiters is a sign that the local diet needs more iodine).
+May show signs of cognitive delay or hypothyroidism (see p.
+282). - certain medicines taken by the mother while pregnant, such as the antibiotic gentamicin. - difficult birth, baby slow to begin breathing. - dwarfism and brittle bone disease (see p.
 125).